Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 <br />

 # Lab 1.2 - Start Virtual Machine
 Using the vertical menu on the left, go to Compute → Virtual Machines.
+Click on the “database” virtual machine name to view its information.
 Click on the “wordpress” virtual machine name to view its information.

+Click on “Run” button to start the "database" virtual machine.
 Click on “Run” button to start the "wordpress" virtual machine.

-Click on “Console” to access virtual machine console, to verify it started properly.
+Click on “Console” to access the virtual machines console, to verify it started properly.
 Note that you won’t be logging into this virtual machine.

+Close the console window when you confirm the virtual machines have started.

+# Lab 1.3 - Live Migration of the "wordpress" Memory State and the "database" Virtual Disk
+Using the vertical menu on the left, go to Compute → Virtual Machines.
+Click on the “database” virtual machine name to view its information.
+Click on the “wordpress” virtual machine name to view its information.

+Click on “Run” button to start the "database" virtual machine.
+Click on “Run” button to start the "wordpress" virtual machine.

+Click on “Console” to access the virtual machines console, to verify it started properly.
+Note that you won’t be logging into this virtual machine.

-Close the console window when you confirm the dhcp virtual machine started.
+Close the console window when you confirm the virtual machines have started.

 Lab 1.3 - Create Virtual Machine
 Virtual machines can be created from templates or can have the operating system installed from its installation media.
 For the purpose of this lab, you’ll be creating a virtual machine from a template.